wxwern/cs2103t-tp/docs/UserGuide.md

   The purpose of this guide is to get you familiar with the features of **Jobby** - from the very basics, to the most advanced features the application has to offer.
 These features range from the simple task of adding an contacts into the application for tracking to how our application can assist you in tracking every steps of your application process.
 We will go through every feature **Jobby** has to offer within this guide.
 You can check out the Table of Contents to navigate to a feature you might be interested in using.

+### How to use this guide

+  (For users who just want to see the table of contents, click [here](#table-of-contents))

+  To begin using this guide, ensure you have [installed Jobby](#installation).
+  Once this is done, go to the [tutorial](#jobby-tutorial--for-new-users-) section to get started on the basic features of Jobby.

+  When you become more familiar with the basic features, you can move on to understand [how our commands are structured and how to use autocomplete to your advantage](#using-jobby).

-  To begin using this guide, ensure you meet the [Minimum System Requirements]().
-Once this is done, go to the Quick Start section to get the app up and running.
-Once you have done so, please feel free to go through the features sections to find out what features Jobby has installed.
+  Afterwards, please feel free to go through the [features section](#features) to find out what features Jobby has installed.
 We recommend going through it in the order of this guide but any order works as well!
 You may check out our table of contents to jump to any section of your choice.

 --------------------------------------------------------------------------------------------------------------------

+## Table of contents
 <div style="page-break-after: always"></div>
-## Table of contents
 * Table of Contents
 {:toc}
 <div style="page-break-after: always"></div>